kinx-project/kint/README.md

 compatibility chart](#reference-full-teensy-compatibility-chart) above to find the QMK branch to work with.

+TIP: When you flash your Teensy you'll be asked to press the reset button.
+The first time you flash, you'll need to press the push button on the Teensy itself.
+Default keyboard layouts map this ability to the Kinesis <kbd>progm</kbd> key.
+So for subsequent flashes, you can press the <kbd>progm</kbd> key instead.

 ## Debugging / Troubleshooting

 ### General technique: highlight connections in KiCad